pagekit/docs/getting-started/getting-help.md

 ## Pagekit Blog

 You can join in a discussion on any of the topics we post about on the [Pagekit Blog](http://pagekit.com/blog), via the comments.
-We will post all major news and information to our blog, as well as useful posts about development in general.
+We will post all major news and information on our blog, as well as useful posts about development in general.